dasmeta/terraform-aws-modules/modules/ingress/examples/k8s/README.md

 ### Add paths to Ingress with K8s
 This example creates an Ingress with Terraform for an existing domain.
 Terraform attaches `alb.ingress.kubernetes.io/group.name` to the resource by default and its value is ${local.name}.
-The main purpose of `ingress` module is to manage ingress resource from Terraform but edit/use/configure it from k8s side.
-So there is an `ingress.yaml` file where `alb.ingress.kubernetes.io/group.name` is set and has the same value as Ingress created by Terraform.
+In `ingress.yaml` files `alb.ingress.kubernetes.io/group.name` is set and has the same value as Ingress created by Terraform.
 In this way these 2 ingresses are attached to the same ALB.